USYD-RobotX/wamv_comms/README.md

 </launch>
 ```

-The heartbeat script will transmit the heartbeat message to the defined IP and port using the Python Socket module. *Note: As of 29/06/21, this is untested.*
+The heartbeat script will transmit the heartbeat message to the defined IP and port using the Python Socket module.

 Section C1 of the 2022 competition handbook states that:
 > During operation, teams are provided with a hard wired connection (RJ-45) to the Technical Director's network.
 This connection must be used to transmit the AMS heartbeat and other reports.
-> When connected to the technical director's network, the team's computer must request an IP address from a Technical Director Network DHCP server.
-Once connected, they shpould establish a TCP connection to a server with an address and port
+> When connected to the Technical Director network, the team’s computer must request an IP address from a Technical Director Network DHCP server.
+Once connected, they should establish a TCP connection to a server with an address and port number, correlating to the selected course.
+Address and port numbers for each course will be provided during the event.

+***At present, this heartbeat script will transmit the heartbeat as a TCP message to a device that is connected to the same network as the WAMV, or te the WAMV's own wireless notwork (untested).** This program does not handle the process of requesting an IP address from the DHCP server, or of transferring the message from via a hard wired connection from the base station over the Technical Director's network.*

 ## Launching the heartbeat using ROS within a Docker container: